-"I secretly read Bebel's Woman under Socialism.
+I secretly read Bebel's Woman under Socialism.
 The book was still outlawed [...] [but] it was read everywhere.
-I discovered it on my mother's bedside table [...].
+I discovered it on my mother's bedside table [...]
 It struck like lightning.
-We had already read [John] Stuart Mill [...].
+We had already read [John] Stuart Mill [...]
 However, this was something else.
 It has been rightly said that if Marx had embodied class thinking turned into reason, Bebel must be class life incarnate.
 The impact was incredible. [...]
 On top of it all, one learned that Bebel had written the book in prison.
-That was not true, of course, but it endowed his words with the seriousness of a martyr's gospel."28
+That was not true, of course, but it endowed his words with the seriousness of a martyr's gospel.19

 Bebel also fought for the rights of homosexuals.
 He was an early supporter and signatory of Magnus Hirschfeld's 1897 petition to the Reichstag, which argued for repeal of restrictive measures against homosexuals.
-In his speech of 13 January 1898, Bebel told the Reichstag that repeal of Paragraph 175 of the German Criminal Code was advocated not only by him but also "by people from literary and academic circles, by jurists of the most illustrious standing, by psychologists and pathologists, by experts of the highest rank in this field".29 In 1902, however, the SPD's Reichstag caucus refused to support Bebel's demand that Paragraph 175 be repealed.
+In his speech of January 13, 1898, Bebel told the Reichstag that repeal of Paragraph 175 of the German Criminal Code was advocated not only by him but also "by a number of colleagues from other parties, and further by people from literary and academic circles, by jurists of the most illustrious standing, by psychologies and pathologists, by experts of the highest rank in this field."20 In 1902, however, the SPD's Reichstag caucus refused to support Bebel's demand that Paragraph 175 be repealed.

-2. Bebel's defence of Jewish rights helped inoculate workers against the contagion of antisemitism, although he was not the first to label antisemitism "the socialism of fools".
-Louise Kautsky, who died in Auschwitz, wrote on the ninetieth anniversary of Bebel's birth that he often spoke out passionately against what Wilhelm Liebknecht in 1881 called the Judenhatz sweeping Germany.
-Contrary to most people", Kautsky wrote, "for whom a bit of antisemitism is the most natural thing and who don't give a second thought to a disparaging word against the Jews, Bebel was one of the few people for whom the question > whether Jew or Christian simply did not exist".
-Bebel's address to the SPD's Cologne congress on 27 October 1893 stands as one of the most courageous attacks on antisemitism in the Kaiserreich.
-He warned Social Democrats that they faced a long, uphill
+2. Bebel's defense of Jewish rights helped inoculate workers against the contagion of antisemitism, although he was not the first to label antisemitism "the socialism of fools."
+Louise Kautsky, who died in Auschwitz, wrote on the ninetieth anniversary of Bebel's birth that he often spoke out passionately against what Wilhelm Liebknecht in 1881 called the Judenhatz sweeping Germany.21 (Liebknecht was intentionally conflating the two terms Judenhaß and Judenhetz.)
+"Contrary to most people," Kautsky wrote, "for whom a bit of antisemitism is the most natural thing and who don't give a second thought to a disparaging word against the Jews, Bebel was one of the few people for whom the question 'whether Jew or Christian' simply did not exist."22 Bebel's address to the SPD's Cologne congress on October 27, 1893, stands as one of the most courageous attacks on antisemitism in the Kaiserreich.23 He warned Social Democrats that they faced a long, uphill struggle to find fellow-travelers among the ranks of the Mittelstand.
+As he wrote to Friedrich Engels in London, "I was amazed by the deep and fanatical hatred against the Jews that one finds in artisanal and shop-keeping circles.
+The most sorrowful human being at present is the traveling Jewish businessman. [...]
+There are shops in Saxony where signs are hung, reading: No entrance to beggars, dogs, and Jews."24